MarloweCrosland/e-c/README.md

 - [Questions](#questions)

 ## Installation
- npm i, then start the server using npm start.
+ npm i to install all necessary packages, npm run seed to seed the tables. then start the server using npm start.

 ## Usage
 -